usmcamp0811/dotfiles/VAULT_DBS.md

+---

+Feel free to use this updated README to guide you through the process.

 # HashiCorp Vault with Database Engine on NixOS: A Quick Guide

 This guide is compatible with Vault 1.8+ and NixOS 21.05+, and will walk you through setting up HashiCorp Vault's Database Secrets Engine on NixOS to manage PostgreSQL database passwords.